lyeoni/nlp-tutorial/question-answer-matching/README.md

   - For instance, given data 'abc' and 'x', the PackedSequence would contain 'axbc' with batch_sizes=[2,1,1].

 ### CBoW (Continuous Bag of Words)
 To represent a sentence, here we used CBoW.
+CBoW can be defined as follows:

-- Ignore the order of the tokens:
+- Ignore the order of the tokens.
-- Simply average the token vectors:
+- Simply average the token vectors.
-  - Averaging is a differentiable operator
+  - Averaging is a differentiable operator.
-  - Just one operator node in the DAG(Directed acyclic graph).
+  - Just one operator node in the DAG(Directed Acyclic Graph).
-- Generalizable to bag-of-n-grams
+- Generalizable to bag-of-n-grams.
-  - N-gram: a phrase of N tokens
+  - N-gram: a phrase of N tokens.

 <p align="center"><img width= 700 src="https://github.com/lyeoni/nlp-tutorial/blob/master/question-answer-matching/data/images/cbow.png"></p>

-CBoW is extremely effective in text classification. for instance, if there are many positive words, the review is likely positive.
+CBoW is extremely effective in text classification.
+For instance, if there are many positive words, the review is likely positive.

 ## Usage